RAF Scampton: Lancaster R5868 Q-Queenie/S-Sugar

 The first was Avro Lancaster S-Sugar along with the large Tallboy and Grand Slam bombs which the type had carried.
 It was placed on display at the main gate of Scampton in No. 467 Squadron markings in 1960.
 With the arrival of 83 Squadron at Scampton in October 1960, it was noted that S-Sugar had strong links to the squadron.
 It transpired that the aircraft had originally served at Scampton with No. 83 Squadron and was given the squadron code OL-Q (Q-Queenie).
 When No. 83 Squadron converted to the Lancaster Mk.III in September 1943, Lancaster Q-Queenie was transferred to No. 467 Squadron who were then based at RAF Bottesford.
 The aircraft was subsequently re-coded PO-S (S-Sugar).

-Lancaster R5868 was dismantled at Scampton in November 1970, by personnel from No. 71 Maintenance Unit.
-It was removed and is now on permanent exhibition at the Royal Air Force Museum, Hendon.
+Lancaster R5868 was dismantled at Scampton in November 1970, by personnel from No. 71 Maintenance Unit RAF.
+It was removed and is now on permanent exhibition at the Royal Air Force Museum London, Hendon.